BryannYeap/a-heros-tale/README.md

 # A Hero's Tale

-A 2D side-scrolling platformer created for the NUS module CP2106 (Orbital).
+A 2D side-scrolling platformer created with C# (using Unity) for the NUS module CP2106: Independent Software Development Project (Orbital).

 ## README

-The README can be viewed at: https://docs.google.com/document/d/1QefOmaWYOIShugKOF9S5boh4K7fNxyH4XrjbHZ2cpPA/edit It contains our motivations, game features, workflow, design choices, and more!
+The README can be viewed at: https://docs.google.com/document/d/1QefOmaWYOIShugKOF9S5boh4K7fNxyH4XrjbHZ2cpPA/edit

+It contains our motivations, game features, workflow, design choices, and more!

 ## Demo